 - Depending on temperature and pH, ammonium (NH4) may become unionized.
 Un-ionized ammonia (NH3) is toxic and can cause gill and organ damage to aquatic species and may cause death in concentrations as low as two parts-per-million (2 ppm/mg/l).

-- The nitrite intermediate is poisonous to fish at all pH levels.
+- This nitrite intermediate is poisonous to fish at all pH levels.
 Nitrite poisoning follows closely on the heels of ammonia as a major killer of aquaculture species.

 When nitrite becomes a problem

 - Nitrite problems can arise in closed culture systems due to insufficient, inefficient management and malfunctioning filtration systems.

-- If nitrite levels exceed that which resident bacteria can rapidly convert to nitrate, a build–up of nitrite occurs, and brown blood disease is a risk.
+- If nitrite levels exceed that which resident bacteria can rapidly convert to nitrate, a build–up of nitrite occurs, creating the risk of brown blood disease.

 - Nitrite enters the bloodstream through the gills and turns the blood to a chocolate-brown colour.
 Haemoglobin, which transports oxygen in the blood, combines with nitrite to form methemoglobin, which is incapable of oxygen transport.
 Brown blood cannot carry sufficient amounts of oxygen, and affected fish can suffocate despite adequate oxygen concentration in the water.

 - Fish that are exposed to even low levels of nitrite for long periods of time suffer damage to their immune system and are prone to secondary diseases.

 Dealing with nitrate accumulation

-- Some RAS units may incorporate a denitrification This involves the anaerobic conversion of nitrate to nitrogen gas.
+- Therefore, some RAS units may incorporate a denitrification system.
+This involves the anaerobic conversion of nitrate to nitrogen gas.
 The most common wastewater denitrification systems are based on denitrification with heterotrophic bacteria and the addition of a carbon source – typically methanol.
-The nitrate is converted to nitrogen gas and the dissolved organic carbon is converted to CO2 and water
+The nitrate is converted to nitrogen gas and the dissolved organic carbon is converted to CO2 and water.

 - Phytoremediation, e.g. aquaponics or hydroponics, is another strategy for dealing with nitrate.